wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 It will work like this: localhost will send the data to the proxy.
 Then the proxy will do a request to recipepuppy on the server side, which recipepuppy allows so it will send data back to the proxy, and then the proxy sends it back to the localhost.

-To use a proxy you either have to build one yourself which requires building an entire server that handled your requests and locked it down or in some cases, where it is something silly with no usernames, passwords or nothing sensitive being sent, you can use a **CORS** proxy that people have provided and you can just stick infront of your url and it will proxy the data for you.
+To use a proxy you either have to build one yourself which requires building an entire server that handled your requests and locked it down or in some cases, where it is something silly with no usernames, passwords or nothing sensitive being sent, you can use a **CORS** proxy that people have provided and you can just stick in front of your url and it will proxy the data for you.

 To find one, just google CORS proxy.